Practical Archivist Store

 The Joy of Organizing Photos CD ($25 +S&H)

 How to Organize, Preserve, and Scan Your Photos…and how to write down the stories behind them.
-An entire distance learning home study course, pre-recorded and ready for downloading right away on the Members Only part of my website.Get your copy of this ready-to-download digital version for a fraction of the original price.
-Same great content, new budget-friendly pricing.
+An entire distance learning home study course, pre-recorded and burned to a CD so it’s ready when you are.
+Suck it into iTunes and add it to your iPod or your phone.

 You get 4 hours of recorded class instruction plus 6 hours of archived web chats and recorded phone discussions…for only $25.
 That’s a fraction of the cost of the live class.
 Yep, this is just about everything I want you to know about how to organize, preserve and share your family photographs all bundled into one digital kit.

-Click here to learn more about what’s in this digital bundle and to place your order.
+Click here to learn more about what’s included and to purchase your very own CD copy.